-Note: With delay sprays, it's far better to have too little and add more than to accidentally add too much.
+Note: With PE spray, it's far better to have too little and add more than to accidentally add too much.

 Once you've added the spray to the target zones, use a fingertip or two to rub it in a circular motion until you don't feel any wetness.

-Pro Tip: Wash your hands after applying delay spray so desensitization doesn’t spread during foreplay.
+Pro Tip: Wash your hands after applying so desensitization doesn’t spread during foreplay.